 What is SEL?

-In practice, socio-emotional learning emphasises social and emotional skills in other subjects such as mathematics, science, and reading.
+In practice, socio-emotional learning emphasizes social and emotional skills in other subjects such as mathematics, science, and reading.

 About CASEL Framework

 The CASEL (Collaborative for Academic, Social, and Emotional Learning) framework lays the foundation for implementing evidence based SEL policies for your students.

 This framework is a key component of CASEL 5 socio-emotional learning.
 Those five primary socio-emotional learning abilities include self-awareness, self-management, social awareness, responsible decision-making, and relationship skills.

 - Self-awareness is the ability to have knowledge of one’s feelings and develop positive self-concepts.